Comment (0)

 • 60 g butter, melted

 Process the biscuits in a food processor until they resemble fine breadcrumbs.
-Add the butter and process until well combined (you can also put the digestive biscuits in a plastic bag and crush to crumbs using a rolling pin and then mix with melted butter).
+Add the butter and process until well combined (alternatively, place the digestive biscuits in a plastic bag, crush them into crumbs with a rolling pin, then mix with the melted butter).

-Line the bottom of a 23 cm springform pan with baking paper.
-Press biscuit mixture evenly into the bottom of the springform pan.
-Put the tin in the fridge to set for 30 minutes.
+Line the base of a 23 cm springform tin with baking paper.
+Press the biscuit mixture evenly over the base, then place the tin in the fridge to chill for 30 minutes.

-Line the outside of the chilled pan twice with strong aluminium foil so that it covers the bottom and sides of the pan.
-Put it into a roasting dish or a larger baking pan.
-This will protect the cheesecake from the water as it is baked in its water bath.
+Wrap the outside of the chilled tin twice with strong aluminium foil, making sure it covers the base and sides.
+Place it in a roasting tin or a larger baking dish.
+This will protect the cheesecake from water while it bakes in a water bath.

 • 250 ml whipping (or double) cream